Lady Mary Peters is an Olympic and Commonwealth Athletics Legend.

 Mary has widened her experience lecturing internationally on fitness, motivation and women in sport and on behalf of many corporate bodies.

 Mary Peters was awarded the DBE in 2000.
-Between August 2009 – July 2014 Dame Mary was Lord Lieutenant of Belfast.
+Between August 2009 – July 2014 the then Dame Mary was Lord Lieutenant of Belfast.

 - Represented Northern Ireland at every Commonwealth Games from 1958-1974.